 If you’ve been in sales and marketing for any length of time, you know about the “customer persona.”
 It’s an important part of any sales or marketing strategy.
 For example, how will you sell something if you don’t know who to sell it to?

 Large corporations spend hundreds of thousands of dollars and have teams of dozens of people devoted to this research for their companies.
 But, the small guys don’t have that level of resources to devote to market research.

 Fortunately, a good CRM can do a lot of the heavy lifting for you in this department.

-You may be doing a great job of collecting all the appropriate data on your customers.
+You may be doing a great job collecting all the appropriate data on your customers.
 But if it’s all in separate places, it can be hard to synthesize an ideal customer persona.
 Your CRM allows you to keep all data on your customers in one place.

-With an in-depth “file” for each customer, your CRM system can then form insights and show you patterns that will help your “ideal customer” emerge from the data.
+With an in-depth “file” for each customer, your CRM system can form insights and show you patterns that will help your “ideal customer” emerge from the data.

 Marketing and Sales Operate Separately

 In any company that’s running smoothly, marketing and sales go hand-in-hand.
 These two departments need each other to thrive.
 Therefore, one needs to know what the other is doing for your sales to be effective.

 A good CRM system will hold all types of information for each customer account.
 Therefore, it can be a good central hub for all departments within your organization.
 Not to mention, different departments can leave notes or tasks for each other.

 If sales need something from marketing or vice versa, they can let each other know via a simple desktop or mobile notification.
 Little features like this enable your CRM to unify communication across all company departments.